wp-slimstat/wp-slimstat/readme.txt

 * [Fix] An update to the WordPress CSS files affected the layout of our User Overview add-on (thank you, Per Soderman).
 * [Fix] Do not record referer URL, if it's the site URL itself.

-= 4.1.7 =
-* [New] Added new column dt_out to our table structure, to capture when a visitor leaves the page.
-This allows us to measure things like time on page and time on site.
-Please consider purchasing our [Heartbeat](http://www.wp-slimstat.com/downloads/heartbeat/) add-on to increase this metric's accuracy.
-* [Update] New icon added to our custom font package, and removed unneded font files for faster loading.
-* [Update] [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker) version 2.2 is now part of the package.
-* [Fix] Bug preventing the stylesheet from loading on the Settings pages, under certain circumstances.

-= 4.1.6.3 =
-* [New] Polish localization added.
-Thank you, [DFactory Team](https://www.dfactory.eu/).
-* [Fix] Bug affecting the admin bar: permissions to display the link to just administrators were not being honored. (thank you, Nils)

-= 4.1.6.2 =
-* [Note] Yep, our team is active even in August, while sunbathing somewhere on the US East Coast.
-* [Update] Now all the 'Recent' reports leverage the new optimized SQL code, not just Activity Log.
-* [Fix] Replaced function get_the_title with the_title_attribute (thank you, [Pepe](https://wordpress.org/support/topic/html-code-in-reports-post-titles))
-* [Fix] The GNU License notice was not hiding upon acceptance of the terms and conditions.

-= 4.1.6.1 =
-* [New] Contextual counters are now added not just to pages and posts, but to other custom post types available on your website.
-* [Update] Optimized SQL query that retrieves the data for the Access Log report.
-* [Update] New link for GetSocial.io partnership.
-* [Fix] Patched a remote XSS vulnerability related to forged referrer URLs.
-* [Fix] Bug in refreshing Access Log (second try).
-* [Fix] Bug in calculating Unique IP counters for pages and posts.
-* [Fix] Link to install the GeoLocation DB was pointing to the wrong tab under Settings.
-* [Fix] When selecting the filter in Overview > Top Pages, reports were returning empty datasets.
-* [Fix] Resetting the report layout was not always working as expected, if Slimstat was displayed in the admin bar.

-= 4.1.6 =
-* [New] Administrators can now set the maximum number of records that should be retrieved from the database when generating the reports (Settings > Reports).
-This allows those with powerful servers and unlimited PHP resources to increase this limit and get a more accurate picture of their visitors.
-* [New] Extended the export functionality (via our premium Export to Excel add-on) to reports like At a Glance, Rankings, Audience Overview, etc (thank you, Tiffany).
-* [Fix] Undefined variable 'temp' in wp-slimstat-admin.php (thank you, [candidhams](https://wordpress.org/support/topic/undefined-variable-temp-in-wp-slimstat-adminphp)).
-* [Fix] Referrers and other information were not being displayed when the Access Log report was refreshed through the admin button (thank you, [Diggories](https://wordpress.org/support/topic/losing-referrers-on-refresh)).
-* [Fix] Warning message in Top Entry Pages and Top Exit Pages (thank you, Romain).
-* [Fix] The link in the admin bar, when the corresponding option was enabled, was interfering with some admin bar plugins (thank you, Christian)

-= 4.1.5.2 =
-* [Note] We are still getting support requests from users having issues with Slimstat because of the GeoLite add-on that was distributed a few months ago.
-If you are still using this separate add-on, we'd like to remind you that Slimstat 4 introduced a new more intuitive way of managing the MaxMind Geolocation database bundled with our software.
-Actually, the free Geolite plugin is not compatible with the latest version of Slimstat, because of the IPv6 support we introduced a few weeks ago.
-We recommend that you uninstall the add-on from your systems, thus improving the overall performance of your website.
-As usual, do not hesitate to contact us if you have any questions.
-* [Update] Restored Activity Log report in the WordPress Dashboard.
-* [Fix] The Add-ons tab under settings was visible even if no add-ons were installed (thank you, [greg57 and others](https://wordpress.org/support/topic/add-ons-tab-blank)).
-* [Fix] Typo in our German localization (thank you, Marc-Oliver).
-* [Fix] Adding users to the corresponding blacklist was not working if the table wp_users had certain collations (thank you, Romain Petges).
-* [Fix] Non-standard quotes and other characters (hyphens, etc) were getting munged because of a security feature being overzealous (thank you, Victor).
-* [Fix] SQL Debug Mode is now correctly displayed in the WP Dashboard reports.
-* [Fix] More PHP warnings (debug mode) removed.
-* [Fix] Added missing localization strings for certain operating systems (thank you, Romain Petges).

-= 4.1.5.1 =
-* [Update] Our Export to Excel add-on now includes the post slug, when appropriate.
-* [Fix] Removed a few warnings displayed when DEBUG MODE was enabled.
-* [Fix] A warning was being displayed when exporting certain reports.

-= 4.1.5 =
-* [New] Welcome our new partner GetSocial.io, a service that allows you to find your true influencers and understand which users are driving your traffic and conversions through their shares.
-Our users get free access to their platform through a new report located in the Site Analysis screen.
-* [New] Slimstat can now differentiate between viewport size and screen size (or resolution).
-Two new reports, hidden by default, will enumerate the most popular of both categories.
-* [Update] We implemented a more flexible way to change the number of results returned by the database API (via filter).
-Documentation to follow soon.
-* [Update] Reports for Top and Recent Events are back.
-Go say hi, they will be waiting for you under Slimstat > Site Analysis.
-If you don't see them, you will need to activate them inside the Screen Options tab.
-* [Update] After the report and data API overhaul, it was now the config panels' turn.
-We revisited the way they are managed, and consolidated how third party add-ons can add their own parameters.
-All of our add-ons affected by this change have been updated on our repository.
-* [Update] Third party plugins and add-ons have now an easier way to increase the limit on the number of results returned by the data API.
-* [Update] To avoid confusion when a date filter is set, the Real-Time Log has been renamed Access Log.
-* [Update] Code optimizations in the report library/API: function get_raw_results is about to be deprecated.
-Please contact us if you're using it and would like to know how to proceed from now on.
-* [Fix] Setting the 'is empty' filter would cause a WordPress warning regarding wpdb->prepare.
-* [Fix] The setting to ignore visitors by username was not being saved as expected (thank you, Romain).
-* [Fix] Custom CSS styles were not being properly enqueued (thank you, Romain).
-* [Fix] Quotes in post titles were being escaped twice (better safe than sorry, right? thank you, Victor).
-* [Fix] Bug affecting the Export to Excel add-on.

 == Supporters ==
 Slimstat is an Open Source project, dependent in large parts on donations.
 [This page](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BNJR5EZNY3W38) is for those who want to donate money - be it once, be it regularly, be it a small or a big amount.
 Everything is set up for an easy donation process.